beatrizdile/beatrizdile/README.md

 # Hello World! 👾

 ## About Me 💫
-I'm a Junior Backend Engineer at a Mexican startup: a fast-paced and intensive enviroment that allows me to thrive as a great developer.
+I'm a Junior Backend Engineer at a Mexican startup: a fast-paced and intensive environment that allows me to thrive as a great developer.
 I'm a software engineer student at 42 São Paulo, an environment where I carry out incredible projects and have been deepening my knowledge in computer science.
 I'm deeply passionate about my craft and consistently seek personal growth!

 ### Stack
 ![Java](https://img.shields.io/badge/java-F4B728?style=for-the-badge&logo=openjdk&logoColor=black)